100 Fun Fall Break Activities for Kids & Families in Indiana (2025)

 Zoo Boo at the Indianapolis Zoo

 Dress up and head to ZooBoo to enjoy your favorite animals, Halloween activities, and festive decorations.
-Wander the trick-or-treat trail, take a ride on the Spooktacular Train Ride, or opt for adult-only fun during an Adult Trick or Treat Trail.
+Wander the trick-or-treat trail, listen to live music, take a ride on the Spooktacular Train Ride, or opt for adult-only fun during an Adult Trick or Treat Trail.
 Refer to the Zoo website for details.

 Haunted Happenings